Is it possible to stimulate your thyroid with certain exercises?

 But, in addition to all of these benefits, we can also add boosting thyroid function to the list!
 (1)

-Certain exercises, based upon your heart rate, have been shown to improve thyroid function.
+Certain exercises, based on your heart rate, have been shown to improve thyroid function.

 And this is true whether you are taking thyroid medication or if you are just healthy.

 Exercising, for both groups, can improve your thyroid.